ImperialCollegeLondon/EvoSim/src/evosim/allocators.rst

 The allocator returns a (:py:meth:`shallow <pandas.DataFrame.copy>`) copy the electric vehicles table with an extra column, ``allocation``.
-The column are either indices into the charging points table, or ``pandas.NA`` indicating that the cars could not be allocated to a charging point.
+The column are either indices into the charging posts table, or ``pandas.NA`` indicating that the cars could not be allocated to a charging post.
 We can check that the allocations do match:

 .. doctest:: random_allocator